huggingface/data-is-better-together/prompt_translation/README.md

 ### Contribute to the translation of prompts

 If there is an existing Argilla effort focused on a language you speak, you can contribute to the translation of prompts.
-You will just need a Hugging Face account to login to the relevant Space.
+You will just need a Hugging Face account to log in to the relevant Space.
 We will add current efforts for translation to this README as they are launched!
 The best way to keep up to date is to join the [Discord channel](https://discord.gg/hugging-face-879548962464493619)

 ### Submit your translations